 Asru, already unwrapped, and her two finely decorated coffins were the first significant additions to the Manchester Egyptology collection.
 They were donated in 1825 by E. and W. Garrett to what was then the Manchester Natural History Society collection.
-Hieroglyphic texts on the coffins make clear that Asru had been a singer in the temple of Amun at Karnak, so it is probable that her burial was originally located on Luxor’s west bank.
+Mentions of the Theban god ‘Amun’ make it probable that her burial was originally located on Luxor’s west bank.
 Stylistically, her coffins date to the 25th Dynasty (c.
 750-664 BC)

 Asru has enjoyed a surprising afterlife.
 She was an early subject of the Manchester Mummy Project, and proved a perfect patient.
 Using a pioneering range of non-destructive scientific techniques, the Project showed that in life Asru had suffered from a number of diseases.
 Among her complaints would have been anaemia, coughing, stomach ache and diarrhoea, caused by a parasitic bladder infection – called schistosomiasisis (or bilharzia) and other worm infestations, probably Strongyloides.
 Despite these ailments – and, judging from her fine coffins and mummification techniques, because of her wealth – she had lived to be around 50 at death – elderly for an ancient Egyptian!
 When the Greater Manchester Police took Asru’s finger- and toeprints (another first, for a 2700 year old body), they showed none of the wear and tear that most ordinary Egyptians would have expected.
 Her duties as a chantress cannot have been arduous.